nwn2dev/nwnx4/README.md

 1. Download and extract the [NWNX4 zip file](https://github.com/nwn2dev/nwnx4/releases) in any directory
-2. Copy files inside the `nwn2server-dll/` folder to your game installation directory (where the `nwn2server.exe` file is located)
-3. Copy all files from the `config.example/` folder to your nwnx4 folder (i.e.
+2. Copy all files from the `config.example/` folder to your nwnx4 folder (i.e.
    to their parent directory)
-4. Customize the configuration files you just copied to suit your needs:
+3. Customize the configuration files you just copied to suit your needs:
     - `nwnx.ini`:
         + `plugin_list`: the list of all nwnx4 plugins that will be loaded.
           You may want to add or remove some of them.